 Here are a few things to reflect on when life comes at you fast to stay faithful, grounded, and to not grow bitter in content when things don’t work out as planned:

 - Build Up Your Prayer Life: Don’t feel as though you have to go through this journey alone.
 It maybe difficult to connect in prayer with your mind racing with so many thoughts, but don’t allow what you are going through to distance yourself from God.
 There is no set time limit, need for elaborate words, or a special location for you to go to in order to engage in prayer with the Lord.

 - Study God’s word: Connect and reflect a scripture that appeals to your heart from what you are going through.
 Place that memory verse some place where you can see it as a reminder.
-Coping in drowning ourselves in drugs, alcohol, porn, neglect, negative conversation will on provide a temporary fix in giving a false sense of comfort for which only God’s word can comfort us in times of need.
+Don’t try to cope in drowning the pressures away with drugs, alcohol, porn, neglect, negative conversation which will only provide a temporary fix in giving a false sense of comfort.

 - Try Not To Isolate Yourself: It’s tempting to block everything out and to distance yourself from everyone when you feel overwhelmed.
 You will need time to process it all alone in thought, but don’t totally isolate yourself from those who love you, care about, and who are willing to be of support.
 Enjoy sharing time as a “healthy distraction” with close friends.
 Talk about what you’re experiencing with a close friend, loved one, or someone in leadership with spiritual maturity who can offer prayer and sound guidance.